In this blog, we will create ASCII art from an image. The basic flow for generating ASCII art from an image is as follows:

 The Return value of this function is array of string where each string denote the one horizontal line which consist the series of characters of that line.(you can adjust the ASCII string by adding spaces on end of string or using different set of string)

-Now to view this, we are going to convert that into html file so that the ascii image can be rendered properly whith line brak. to convert the ascii image into the html format we loop over the result (array of string ) and print each line with line break <br/> tag which which correctly format our html code.
+to convert the ascii image into the html format we loop over the result (array of string ) and print each line with line break <br/>

 func AsciiToHTML(ascii []string) { HtmlFile, err := os.Create("output/format.html") if err != nil { fmt.Println("error while creatig html file") } for lin, lines := range ascii { htmlString := `<!DOCTYPE html> <html lang="en"><head> <meta charset="UTF-8"> <meta name="viewport" content="width=device-width, initial-scale=0.8"> <title>AsciiImage</title> </head> <body> <code> <span class="ascii" style="color: black; background: white; display:inline-block; white-space:pre; letter-spacing:0; line-height:0.9; font-family:'Consolas','BitstreamVeraSansMono','CourierNew',Courier,monospace; font-size:10px; border-width:1px; border-style:solid; border-color:lightgray;">` if lin == 0 { _, err := HtmlFile.WriteString(htmlString) if err != nil { fmt.Println("error while start writing into html file") } } for _, char := range lines { _, err := HtmlFile.WriteString(fmt.Sprintf("<span>%v</span>", string(char))) if err != nil { fmt.Println("error while writing into html file") } } _, err := HtmlFile.WriteString("<br>") if err != nil { fmt.Println("error while writing into html file") } if lin == len(ascii)-1 { _, err := HtmlFile.WriteString("</code></body></html>") if err != nil { fmt.Println("error while end writing into html file") } } } }

-To correctly format html file we add head and meta tag at the beginning of first line and closing tags on last line.
-Now this should give you the correct formatted html code.
+tag at the beginning of first line and closing tags on last line.

 This is it for this article but if you want to convert the array of strings into another actual image, use golang.org/x/image